HilscherAutomation/netPI-netx-ethernet-lan/README.md

 #### Environment variables

+##### In `bridge` network mode

 The configuration of the LAN interface `cifx0` is done with the following variables

 * IP_ADDRESS with a value in the format `x.x.x.x` e.g. 192.168.0.1 configures the interface IP address.
 A value `dhcp` instead enables the dhcp mode and the interface waits to receive its IP address through a DCHP server.
 * SUBNET_MASK with a value in the format `x.x.x.x` e.g. 255.255.255.0 configures the interface subnet mask.
 Not necessary to configure in dhcp mode.
 * GATEWAY with a value in the format `x.x.x.x` e.g. 192.168.0.10 configures the interface gateway address.
 A gateway is optional.
 Not necessary to configure in dhcp mode.

+##### In `host` network mode

+If the container is configured to run in `host` network mode the container's host system takes over responsibility of the `cifx0` interface.

+This is why in this mode the `cifx0` IP settings are not configured with environment variables but configured in the netPI's network/LAN settings dialog (like "eth0" interface).
+Any change on the IP settings there needs a container restart to accept the new IP parameters.

 ### Container deployment